The wild music show, The Masked Singer, is back for series two this December, and it will see Davina McCall reprise her role on the panel.

 What has Davina McCall said about The Masked Singer?

 “I fell in love with the costumes.
 The celebrities loved being anonymous and going out there as anyone they wanted to be.
-It’s an opportunity to reinvent yourself,” she added.
+It’s an opportunity to reinvent yourself,” she previously told BBC News.

-In an interview with the Daily Express, McCall went on to talk about the dynamic between she and her co-hosts.
+In an interview with the Daily Express, McCall went on to talk about the dynamic between she and her series one co-hosts.

 She said: “Jonathan [Ross] and I have known each other via work for years.
 I didn’t know Rita [Ora] and I fell in love with her.
 She is so funny, very loveable.
 She has so many funny idiosyncrasies.
 She says the funniest things.”